aroomofmyown/aroomofmyown.github.io/wiki/example-article.md

 ---
-title: "Your Title"
+title: "Explanation and Plan"
-date: 2022-01-01
+date: 2025-11-03
-description: "A relevant description (Used for SEO and search)"
+description: "An overview of why I am creating this"
 tags: tag1, tag2, tag3, these are used for search
 importance: 5
 abstract: "Leave empty if you don't want to feature an abstract. "
 ---

-Example article in wiki.
-Edit this in markdown.
+An overview of why I am creating this and how I plan to use it.

-## Title
+## Explanations
-### Smaller title
+### And Plans

 **bold**, *italic*, [link](/somewhere)